History of Mauritania in Timeline

 According to the US State Department 2010 Human Rights Report, abuses in Mauritania include:

-In February 2011, the waves of the Arab Spring spread to Mauritania, with protests in the capital.
+In February 2011, the waves of the Arab Spring spread to Mauritania, with thousands taking to the streets of the capital.

-Despite being ranked as the fourth-worst team in the world in 2012, Mauritania qualified for the 2019 Africa Cup of Nations.
+Despite being ranked as the fourth-worst team in the world in 2012, Mauritania's football team later showed improvement.

 In 2012, a government minister stated that slavery "no longer exists" in Mauritania.